-FAQ · Cloudflare for Teams documentation

 FAQ

-Below you'll find answers to the most commonly asked questions on Cloudflare for Teams, as well as a troubleshooting section to help you navigate common issues and errors you may come across.
+Below you’ll find answers to the most commonly asked questions on Cloudflare Zero Trust, as well as a troubleshooting section to help you navigate common issues and errors you may come across.

 If you can’t find the answer you’re looking for, feel free to head over to our community page and post your question there.

-Getting started with Teams
+Getting started with Cloudflare Zero Trust

-For extra guidance on experiencing Teams for the first time.Getting started ❯
+For extra guidance on experiencing Cloudflare Zero Trust for the first time.Getting started ❯

 General

-For general questions on Cloudflare for Teams and how it works.General ❯
+For general questions on Cloudflare Zero Trust and how it works.General ❯

 Identity

-For questions on identity providers and accessing applications behind Teams.Identity ❯
+For questions on identity providers and accessing applications behind Cloudflare Zero Trust.Identity ❯

 Policies